Kafr al-Labad: Ottoman era

 Another similar building belonging to this is somewhat smaller, but at a little distance is found a third more considerable, and built north and south, 50 paces long by 25 broad.
 There are two entrances, one on the north, with a circular arch, and the other on the south, rectangular.
 Within the enclosure, entirely constructed of cut stone of good dressing, and not cemented, runs a long court, with several parallel halls, whose partition walls show the same character as the wall of the external enclosure.
 Other buildings, also in cut stone, and partly overthrown, strew the soil with materials scattered or lying in heaps.

 Here and there are cisterns cut in the rock.’

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Wadi al-Sha'ir.

 In 1882, the PEF's Survey of Western Palestine described Kefr el Lebad as “A small stone village on high ground, with a few olives.
 The valley to the north, near 'Anebta, flows with water in spring.”

+Around the turn of the 20th century, Kafr al-Labad was one of the villages in which the Hannun Family of Tulkarm/Saffarin owned extensive estates.
+The Hannuns fostered close ties with the clans inhabiting the village.